ILHAM2134/NextJS-Blog-Synapsis/README.md

 ## How to Use

 - theres 3 page on this app, such as home page (/), blog page (/blog), and user page (/user)

 - blog page (/blog) contain lists of blog, if one blog clicked it will Link to (/blog/:blogID) and serve with blog full content and comment

--user page (/user) contain list of user, visitor can do CRUD on user's data
+- user page (/user) contain list of user, visitor can do CRUD on user's data

 ## How to Run